 What is this page about?

-This is where you find informal information about what's happening at HomeAid Inland Empire.
+This is where you find news and informal information about what's happening at HomeAid Inland Empire.